 What were you doing when you were 17 years old?
-Well, Auckland-based Nicholas Hoogwerf has already started his own jewelry brand.
+Well, Auckland-based Nicholas Hoogwerf has already started his own jewellery brand.
 Taking inspiration from nature, Nicholas brings to life a new collection each quarter to represent his latest ideas and current trends.
 From bumble bees to star signs, In The Window designs are beautifully crafted and extremely wearable.
 Whether it’s packaging, product or process, Nicholas ensures that each and every aspect of his business takes care of the environment.
 We chat to the rising star to learn more about his brand.

 How did your brand begin?

 “I have always loved to create.
 When I was 11 years old, my auntie booked a class at a bead shop and gave me $10 to spend on materials there.
-I am always thankful for that as this was the start of my passion for designing and handmaking jewelry.
+I am always thankful for that as this was the start of my passion for designing and handmaking jewellery.
 Thank you Auntie Sheryll!”

 What are your core brand values?

-“I feel really strongly that everyone involved in the process of producing my jewelry should be paid a fair price for their work.
+“I feel really strongly that everyone involved in the process of producing my jewellery should be paid a fair price for their work.
 I aim to work with the earth when designing and to make something beautiful without compromising the environment around us.”

 What inspires your designs?

-“I feel jewelry shouldn’t blend in, but instead it should add to a person’s original style.
+“I feel jewellery shouldn’t blend in, but instead it should add to a person’s original style.
 Whether it be a catch up with friends or an all-encompassing day at work, I'd like my pieces to empower the wearer and help to purvey their own style.”

 If you could travel to one place, where would it be?